 The vast majority of companies should have a way for prospective and current customers to contact them, and often an email address isn’t enough.
 Make sure your phones are managed successfully and that you improve this communication experience with each call.
 Below are just a few things you can do to make it happen:

 - Use auto attendants appropriately.
 An auto attendant is the voice menu that comes with most phone systems; it’s used to send callers to the right department.
-While this can help make things easier for your employees, you do need to optimize the program to make sure the menu serves its purpose of reducing the wait time for callers.
+While this can help make things easier for your employees, it can potentially damage the customer experience, so you need to optimize the program to make sure the menu serves its purpose of reducing the wait time for callers.
 Test out different menu options and monitor dropped calls.

-This is a major part of a customer’s experience, particularly during the holiday season with a company that sells products.
-An appropriate shipping time is imperative; make sure the shipping time is obvious to those who purchase a product.
+This is a major part of the customer experience, particularly during the holiday season with a company that sells products.
+An appropriate shipping time is imperative.
+Make sure the shipping time is obvious to those who purchase a product.
 Outline your shipping options very clearly before the user makes a purchase.
 This helps improve customer experience because it alleviates the stress of not knowing when something will arrive.
-It also eliminates customers having to call and ask.
+It also eliminates customers having to call and ask about missing or delayed parcels.
 Your shipping page, as part of your customer’s online experience, is also part of your UX.

 Make Your Website Worth the Visit

-Navigation is a huge factor when it comes to your SEO, and this is because it directly affects a customer’s experience.
+Navigation is a huge factor when it comes to SEO, and this is because it directly affects the customer experience.
 You have to make sure your website is easy to navigate at every level, and design is a big part of navigation.
 Beautiful, intuitive website design grabs a visitor’s attention, which makes for a better overall experience.
-Keep in mind, too, that your website needs to be designed for both desktop and mobile browsers.
+Also keep in mind that your website needs to be designed for both desktop and mobile browsers.

 Improve your website’s design and increase customer satisfaction with its UX with these tips: